andycranston/sshpasswd/README.md

 > With great power comes great responsibility.

-Do not be the person who changed the root or other critical password on all your production servers and then forgot what the new password was!
+DO NOT be the person who changed the root or other critical password on all your production servers and then forgot what the new password was!!!

 ## Contact details